chrsdavis/CompPro/README.md

 # CompPro
-A collection of common Competitive Programming algorithms
+A collection of all my competitive programming resources and exercises.
+Contains everything from algorithms and data structures, to my own competition submissions and write ups.